Mixed

 On the horizontal tail wing, these flaps are called elevators as they enable the plane to go up and down through the air.
 The flaps change the horizontal stabilizer’s angle of attack, and the resulting lift either raises the rear of the aircraft (pointing the nose down) or lowers it (pointing the nose skyward).

-READ: What is the meaning Reynard?
+READ: What year is the flash Season 3 set in?

 What is the function of spoilers in aircraft?